 - We continue to test all of our staff members weekly for COVID-19 until otherwise directed by NJDOH.

-- Staffing contingency plan will be utilized to secure additional staff if necessary.
+- A staffing contingency plan will be utilized to secure additional staff, if necessary.

 - Facility website will include a phone number for urgent calls and complaints.